Banya (sauna): Ancient Roman thermae

 Ancient Romans had a cult of bathhouse.
 Greeting each other they said: "How is your sweating?"
 In the bathhouse they not only washed themselves, but socialized, painted, read poetry, sang, and feasted.
 Their bathhouses had special rooms for massage, gyms, and libraries.
 Wealthy citizens went to the bathhouse twice a day.
 Both private and public baths were distinguished by exceptional luxury – swimming pools were made of precious marble, silver and gold were used to decorate sinks.
 By the first century BC there were around 150 thermae in Rome.
 Steam rooms were heated in the same way as Russian banyas and Finnish saunas: the oven was placed in the corner, stones were laid on a bronze frame over red-hot charcoal.
 Rooms with wet and dry steam were also available.
 Hot air came through a pipe under the floor.
 The structure of thermae was complex: there were 5 rooms: a room for undressing and resting after bathing, a swimming pool for the first bathing, a room for washing with warm and hot water, and finally a room for dry steam and wet bath.

 Finnish sauna

 The Russian banya is the closest relative of the Finnish sauna.
 In modern Russian, a sauna is often called a "Finnish banya", though possibly only to distinguish it from other ethnic high-temperature bathing facilities such as Turkish baths referred to as "Turkish banya".
 Sauna, with its ancient history amongst Nordic and Uralic peoples, is a source of national pride for Finns.

 Swedish Bastu

 The Swedish Bastu is derived from the words Bad (bath) and stuga (cabin).

 Bastu began to be popular in cities in the Middle Ages.
-Due to many bastu in the cities, they were banned for a few years.
+As there were many bastu in the cities, they were banned for a few years.

 Swedes enjoyed bathing around Christmas – it was popular during the 16th century and 17th centuries.
 Swedish sauna buildings used to dry meat and grains were used to bathe in.